Bad Girls (Sosa Villada novel)

 Bad Girls (Las malas) is the first novel by Argentine author Camila Sosa Villada, first published in Argentina on March 1, 2019, by Barcelona-based book publisher Tusquets Editores, which later published it in Spain on June 9, 2020.
-The story is set in the Argentine city of Córdoba and focuses on the lives of a group of travestis who work as street prostitutes at Sarmiento Park, among which is the narrator herself.
+The story is set in the Argentine city of Córdoba and focuses on the lives of a group of trans women who work as street prostitutes at Sarmiento Park, among which is the narrator herself.

 The book has been a critical and commercial success.
 It has been translated into French, German and Croatian, and will also be released in Italian, Norwegian and Brazilian Portuguese during 2021.
-In February 2021, it was announced that the English-language translation was in the making and would be published by Other Press.
+In February 2021, it was announced that the English-language translation was in the making and would be published by Other Press under the title The Queens of Sarmiento Park.

+One year before, Porpora Marcasciano wrote L'aurora delle trans cattive (“the raise of the mean transexuals”), with a similar title.

 In October 2020, Las malas received the Sor Juana Inés de la Cruz Prize given by the Guadalajara International Book Fair.
 The book was also awarded the Grand Prix de l'Héroïne given by Madame Figaro and the Premio de Narrativa en Castellano given by Barcelona bookstore Finestres.

 The novel will be adapted into a television series by Armando Bó.

 Plot

-Las Malas is a fictional autobiographical work that goes back and forth in Camila’s life.
+Las Malas is a fictional autobiographical work that goes back and forth in Camila's life.
 She writes her life experiences from her childhood in La Falda as an outcast boy, the only child of a lower-middle-class marriage, until her life in the city of Córdoba which she shared with a new family under the maternal wings of Auntie Encarna.

 The novel is mainly set in 2002 and it is narrated by the author and protagonist.
 The stories are about the difficulties that she encountered during her entire life as a transgender woman, but they are also about the lives of the group of sex workers (mostly fellow trans women) that she meets at Sarmiento Park.